How do I know if I am depressed?

 The Depression Treatment Program is operated through the Portland Psychotherapy clinic and, as such, we specialize in using therapy to treat psychological difficulties.
-While we do not prescribe medications, we do work with several psychiatrists in the area when medication might be an appropriate component to the treatment.
+We try to keep a prescriber on staff to help with concurrent medication management as needed and also work with several psychiatrists in the area when medication might be an appropriate component to the treatment.

 How frequent are sessions and how long will therapy last?

 The answer to those questions depends on many factors.
-Most commonly, people come to therapy once a week for one 50-minute session, although again, that can vary.
+Most commonly, people come to therapy once a week for one 45-60 minute session, although again, that can vary.
+Some people also participate in our groups and classes.
 And therapy lasts for however long is it useful, which can be anywhere from a few sessions to working with a therapist in longer-term therapy.
 We work collaboratively with our clients and you can discuss these treatment planning questions together with your therapist.